ClusterM/wg-obfuscator/README.md

 verbose = 4
 ```

 As you can see, the configuration file allows you to define settings for multiple obfuscator instances.
-This makes it easy to run several copies of the obfuscator with different settings, all from a single configuration file.
+This makes it easy to run several instances of the obfuscator with different settings, all from a single configuration file.

-Don't forget to check the [Caveats and Recommendations](#caveats-and-recommendations) section below for important notes on configuration and usage.
+Be sure to check the [Caveats and Recommendations](#caveats-and-recommendations) section below for important notes on configuration and usage.

 ### Avoiding Routing Loops